Study of the U.S. Institutes

 Study of the United States Institutes are sponsored by the State Department's Bureau of Education and Cultural Affairs.
 They are designed to strengthen curricula and improve the quality of teaching about the United States in academic institutions overseas.
 Foreign university faculty, secondary educators and other scholars spend approximately four weeks at host universities where they take part in a series of lectures, seminar discussions and site visits related to each institute’s theme.
 They learn about American educational philosophies, explore new teaching methods and pursue related research interests.
 Participants spend the remaining two weeks on a study tour, which complements the academic program and includes visits to sites of interest in another geographic region of the country.
 Each institute concludes with several days of meetings and related study in Washington, D.C.

-This year, the Department of State conducts the Study of the U.S. Institute for Student Leaders on Global Environmental Issues.
+- 2016 Study of the U.S. Institutes (SUSI) for Student Leaders on Global Environmental Issues